jwd2a/justindav.is/_building_jampay/episode-0-lets-get-started.md

 Between those pieces, I've got what I need to get this thing out into the world.

 From a tech perspective, here's how things line up.
 The app is built on AngularJS, running a Node/Mongo backend.
 The front uses Bootstrap (of course), and it's all hosted in a Docker container sitting on a Digital Ocean box.

-(BTW, I love Digital Ocean, you [should try them out][do]).
+(BTW, I love Digital Ocean, you [should try them out][do].
+Sign up with that link and get a $10 credit - two free months!)

 ## What's next